 A significant proportion of students do not arrive at secondary school ready to learn due to previous adverse childhood experiences and lower levels of prior attainment which results in a lack confidence and self-esteem and often an inability to self-regulate their behaviours in order to learn effectively.
 Supporting these learning behaviours, can best be achieved through; highly effective pupil - school/home relationships, consistently high-quality teaching and learning so that we close the social, emotional and academic attainment gap that exists between disadvantaged pupils and their peers.
-Our evidence indicates that for a large number of disadvantaged pupils, parental engagement with school is limited (e.g.: low attendance at Progress Evening, low attendance at parent and pupil PIXL support sessions, ensuring that their child attends an after-school intervention).
+Our evidence indicates that for a large number of disadvantaged pupils, parental engagement with school is limited (e.g.: low attendance at Progress Evening, low attendance at parent and pupil support sessions, ensuring that their child attends an after-school intervention).
 This lack of engagement has a more pronounced detrimental effect on disadvantaged pupils' future academic progress in comparison to that of their peers.
 A high proportion of those students who are persistently absent from school are PP pupils and their lower than typical attendance patterns inevitably impacts on their learning, their confidence and their attainment, causing them to fall further behind their peers, resulting in a lack of aspiration and creating a sense of hopelessness.
-There has not been enough progress and attainment data for Key Stage 3 students in the recent past, and so a robust assessment framework will support analysis of progress more accurately for all cohorts, demonstrating impact, and informing continued implementation strategies for PP students.
+Progress and attainment data for Key Stage 3 students has been made more robust by implementing a MAT-wide assessment framework with support and analysis of progress more accurately for all cohorts, demonstrating impact, and informing continued implementation strategies for PP students.